LAST UPDATED: October 1, 2019

 Our top pick for the best RV vacuum option is the HP Products 9880 Dirt Devil Central Vacuum System.

-To keep your wallet intact while still getting a good RV vacuum, check out the MOOSOO Vacuum Cleaner Corded Stick Vacuum instead.
+To keep your wallet intact while still getting a good RV vacuum, check out the Dibea 2-in-1 Corded Upright Stick & Handheld Vacuum Cleaner instead.